Skip to main content

 Also known as: Stimp rating, green speed

-Green speed is measured with a Stimpmeter, a grooved metal ramp that releases a golf ball at a standard, repeatable speed onto a flat section of green; the distance the ball rolls in feet is the green's Stimp rating.
+Green speed is measured with a Stimpmeter, a grooved metal ramp that releases a golf ball at a standard, repeatable speed onto a flat section of green.
+The distance the ball rolls in feet is the green's Stimp rating.
 Everyday public course greens commonly run in the 7 to 9 range, well-maintained private clubs often run 9 to 11, and championship tournament setups can reach 12 to 14 or higher, with faster speeds achieved through closer mowing height, rolling, and reduced moisture.

 A player used to a home course running 9 on the Stimpmeter plays a tournament on 12-foot greens and blows their first three putts well past the hole before adjusting their feel for the faster speed.